 Example 3: You see Jim hand cash to Bill and Susan outside your store.
-Bill and Susan each give you cash and purchase money orders that total less than \$900 each, but total more than \$900 together.
+Bill and Susan each give you cash and purchase money orders that are less than \$900 each, but added together total more than \$3,000.
 This appears to be a structured transaction and may require the E-Filing of a SAR and the entry of the purchase in the Money Order Log.